History of Canada: Post-war era (1945–1960)

 Prosperity returned to Canada during the Second World War and continued in the following years, with the development of universal health care, old-age pensions, and veterans' pensions.
 The financial crisis of the Great Depression had led the Dominion of Newfoundland to relinquish responsible government in 1934 and become a crown colony ruled by a British governor.
 In 1948, the British government gave voters three Newfoundland Referendum choices: remaining a crown colony, returning to Dominion status (that is, independence), or joining Canada.
-Joining the United States was not made an option.
+The British and Canadian governments collaborated to ensure that joining the United States was not an option.
 After bitter debate Newfoundlanders voted to join Canada in 1949 as a province.

 The foreign policy of Canada during the Cold War was closely tied to that of the United States.
 Canada was a founding member of NATO (which Canada wanted to be a transatlantic economic and political union as well).
 In 1950, Canada sent combat troops to Korea during the Korean War as part of the United Nations forces.
 The federal government's desire to assert its territorial claims in the Arctic during the Cold War manifested with the High Arctic relocation, in which Inuit were moved from Nunavik (the northern third of Quebec) to barren Cornwallis Island; this project was later the subject of a long investigation by the Royal Commission on Aboriginal Peoples.

 In 1956, the United Nations responded to the Suez Crisis by convening a United Nations Emergency Force to supervise the withdrawal of invading forces.
 The peacekeeping force was initially conceptualized by the Secretary of External Affairs and future Prime Minister Lester B. Pearson.
 Pearson was awarded the Nobel Peace Prize in 1957 for his work in establishing the peacekeeping operation.

 Throughout the mid-1950s, prime ministers Louis St. Laurent and his successor John Diefenbaker attempted to create a new, highly advanced jet fighter, the Avro Arrow.
 The controversial aircraft was cancelled by Diefenbaker in 1959.
 Diefenbaker instead purchased the BOMARC missile defence system and American aircraft.
 In 1958 Canada established (with the United States) the North American Aerospace Defense Command (NORAD).

 There were voices on both left and right that warned against being too close to the United States.
 Few Canadians listened before 1957.
 Instead, there was wide consensus on foreign and defence policies from 1948 to 1957.
 Bothwell, Drummond and English state: